-This season has marked the largest turnaround in the club's history.
+This season marked the largest turnaround in the club's history.

-Lester (15-8) gave up one run on five hits, striking out eight without walking a batter.
+Lester (15-8) gave up one run and five hits, striking out eight without walking a batter.

-Toronto starter Esmil Rogers (5-8) didn't make it out of the third and took the loss.
+Toronto starter Esmil Rogers (5-8) didn't make it out of the third inning and took the loss.